PedroRibas13/MagicNumbers/README.md

 Autores do Projeto: Pedro Luis Ribas do Carmo

-Realizado a criação do mapa do jogo
+Realizado a criação do mapa do jogo;
-Feito a inclusão do tilemaps
+Feito a inclusão do tilemaps;
-Feito a inclusão do ambiente
+Feito a inclusão do ambiente;
-Feito a inclusão dos objetos
+Feito a inclusão dos objetos;
-Feito correção do hitbox do ambiente, impedindo que o jogador saia do mapa Feito a inclusão do jogarodr
+Feito correção do hitbox do ambiente, impedindo que o jogador saia do mapa;
+Feito a inclusão do jogarodr;
-Feito as sprites de movimentação do usuario para as 8 direções Feito a animação de ataque do jogador
+Feito as sprites de movimentação do usuario para as 8 direções;
+Feito a animação de ataque do jogador;
-Feito a inclusão dos inimigos no mapa
+Feito a inclusão dos inimigos no mapa;
-Feito a inclusão do chefão do mapa
+Feito a inclusão do chefão do mapa;
-Feito a inclusão da movimentação dos inimigos quando o jogador esta proximo Feito a inclusão do jogador conseguir inflingir dano no inimigo (com problemas, as vezes o hit não pega) Feito a inclusão do sistema de vida do usuario (com problemas, o usuario não leva dano ao encostar no inimigo)
+Feito a inclusão da movimentação dos inimigos quando o jogador esta proximo;
+Feito a inclusão do jogador conseguir inflingir dano no inimigo (com problemas, as vezes o hit não pega);
+Feito a inclusão do sistema de vida do usuario (com problemas, o usuario não leva dano ao encostar no inimigo);

-Faltou
+Faltou:
-Incluir puzzles
+Incluir puzzles;
-Incluir mecanica dos numeros
+Incluir mecanica dos numeros;
-Incluir mecanica dos numeros nos puzzles
+Incluir mecanica dos numeros nos puzzles ;
-Tela de inicio
+Tela de inicio;
-Menu
+Menu;
-Tela de game over
+Tela de game over;